top of page

 Aquamarine

 Aquamarines can range in colour from blue to green, but the pure blues are the more valuable nowadays even though green hues were more popular in the Victorian era.
-Green aquamarines are often heated to reduce the yellow, so a clean unheated blue aquamarine with good colour saturation is a rare and valuable gem.
-Darker-toned aquamarines usually command the highest prices in the market.
+Green aquamarines are often heated to reduce yellow hue, so a clean unheated blue aquamarine with good colour saturation is a rare and valuable gem.
+Interestingly, darker-toned aquamarines usually command the highest prices in the market.

 bottom of page